 After changing your theme, there are a few more things you’ll want to do to ensure no problems arise.

 If you followed any of the three methods above, you’ve already tested your website behind the scenes.
 But now that it’s live, it’s a good idea to test it again.

 Be sure to test multiple browsers and, if possible, multiple devices.

 You’ll also want to test your page speed with a tool like GTmetrix.
-(Be sure to test not only your homepage, but also some of your internal pages, blog posts, etc.) If your site takes longer than two seconds to load, you’ll want to follow our speed optimization tutorial here.
+(Be sure to test not only your homepage, but also some of your internal pages, blog A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, etc.) If your site takes longer than two seconds to load, you’ll want to follow our speed optimization tutorial here.